YukanQ/analog-computing/README.md

 However, they have been forgotten in the course of time.
 I have not researched further, it is difficult and takes a lot of time.

-The current book by B.Ulmann, Analog Computing, 2013, which gives a good overview of the topic 'analog computers', contains 11 pages from about total 430 pages about the simulation of analog computers.
+The current book by Bernd Ulmann, Analog Computing, 2013, which gives a good overview of the topic 'analog computers', contains 11 pages from about total 430 pages about the simulation of analog computers.
 So this project has a certain importance, especially because there is an increasing interest in analog computing again.

 One reason is the energy consumption:
-"The most commonly cited advantage of continuous time analog computation is the energy efficiencyof using analog variables, albeit for low-precision solutions only.
-The reason using analog encodingsis efficient is because an analog encoding packs more data on a single wire, and because many analogoperations are cheaper compared to digital.
-While that case for analog is intuitive and appealing,a quantitative comparison between analog and digital encodings show analog is more efficientthan digital only for low-precision data."
-(Yipeng Huang, Hybrid Analog-Digital Co-Processing for Scientific Computation, dissertation COLUMBIA UNIVERSITY 2018, p.11)
+"The most commonly cited advantage of continuous time analog computation is the energy efficiency of using analog variables, albeit for low-precision solutions only.
+The reason using analog encodings is efficient is because an analog encoding packs more data on a single wire, and because many analog operations are cheaper compared to digital.
+While that case for analog is intuitive and appealing, a quantitative comparison between analog and digital encodings show analog is more efficient than digital only for low-precision data."
+(Yipeng Huang, Hybrid Analog-Digital Co-Processing for Scientific Computation, dissertation COLUMBIA UNIVERSITY 2018, p.
+11)

 This property leads directly to a current research area: